FirebirdSQL/decimal-java/README.md

 the Firebird JDBC driver.

-As I was unable to find an existing library for this (maybe my Google-fu is lacking though), so I created one.
+As I was unable to find an existing library for this (maybe my Google-fu is lacking though), I created one.
 As I believe others may have similar needs, I decided to release it as a separate library.

 I have tried to keep this library generically usable, but I'm sure this